gaopengcuhk/SMCA-DETR/README.md

 4. New Multi-scale SMCA    (Newly added Multi_scale_SMCA.zip, 9th Sep)

-## Multi-scale Version
-If you need multi-scale SMCA-DETR, please email me.

-## Internship and Research Engineer Chance:

-I am going to join Shanghai AI Lab.
-My research focuses on General Vision and Large-scale visual-language pretraining.
-We offer good research platforms and guidance for our interns and research engineers.
-If you are interested in an internship or full-time research engineer chances at Shanghai AI Lab, please drop me an email at 1155102382@link.cuhk.edu.hk.

 ## Citation
 If you find this repository useful, please consider citing our work:
 ```